-CVEA submits the attached FSR, which includes technical reports from the seven studies.
-The Cultural Resources Study Report has been labeled as "CUI//PRIV" and is being filed as privileged.
+CVEA submits the attached Draft Study Report (DSR), which includes draft technical reports from the seven studies conducted in summer 2024, of which the Cultural Resources Study has been labeled as "CUI//PRIV" and is being filed as Privileged.

-A copy of the FSR is being distributed to those on the attached Project distribution list and on CVEA's Relicensing website: www.cvea.org/about/project-reports/solomon-gulch-relicensing.
+A copy of the DSR is being distributed to those on the attached Project distribution list and on CVEA's Relicensing website (www.cvea.org/about/project-reports/solomon-gulch-relicensing).
+CVEA is requesting stakeholders provide comments no later than 60 days (March 25, 2025) after filing of the DSR.
+After stakeholder comments are addressed, study results will be finalized in a Final Study Report.
+Finally, a Draft License Application for this relicensing will be filed by December 2025.